-IUCN Red List species and national conservation list species with habitats in areas affected by operations
+IUCN Red List species and national conservation list species with habitats in areas affected by operations reports.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Which stakeholders are affected?
 Management Approach No significant impact determined for the meantime.
-The university will revisit this and discuss the matter in its future reports.
+The university will revisit this and discuss the matter in its future